 When a new medicine is listed on the PBS as F1, its price is not linked to the price of any similar medicine in F2.
-Since F1 medicines are not interchangeable at the individual pharmacy level with other brands, the PBS price will not be affected by the pricing of other drugs until a bioequivalent or biosimilar brand is listed and upon which the medicine moves from F1 to F2.
+Because F1 medicines are not interchangeable at the individual pharmacy level with other brands, the PBS price will not be affected by the pricing of other drugs until a bioequivalent or biosimilar brand is listed and upon which the medicine moves from F1 to F2.

 v Effect of competition laws on the pharmaceutical sector

 The CCA is enforced and administered by the ACCC, an independent statutory authority.14 The ACCC is also the only national agency dealing generally with competition or antitrust matters.
 The CCA regulates the following types of conduct that are relevant to the pharmaceutical sector:

 - anticompetitive agreements, including concerted practices;18